Using Allas with Python over the S3 protocol

 add it on top of an existing module.

-The easiest way to set up S3 credentials for using boto3
+The easiest way to set up S3 configuration for boto3

 is by